oncomouse/courses/2020/engl460fall2020/03-markup.md

 <p>This paragraph has a <a href="https://reddit.com">link to another website</a>.</p>
 ~~~

 Linking works the same as it did in Markdown, with relative and absolute URLs.
 By convention, you shouldn't use the full `https://domain-name.com` portion of the URL for links on your own site.
-So, if I wanted to link to the syllabus from here, I could just type:
+If I wanted to link to the syllabus from here, I could just type:

 ~~~html
 <p><a href="/courses/2020/engl460fall2020.html">Here's the syllabus.</a></p>